Natural Gas Safety - Residential - Missouri Gas - Liberty

 Most people are familiar with the distinctive "pungent odor" aroma added to natural gas.
 It’s often compared to sulfur or rotten eggs.
-If you smell gas in your home, or suspect a gas leak, call us right away.
+If you smell gas in your home, or suspect a gas leak, call us or call 9-1-1 right away.

 Carbon monoxide, or CO, is a normal by-product of fuel combustion, but high levels of it indoors can be dangerous to your health.
 Typical heating fuels (oil, coal, wood, gasoline, kerosene, diesel fuel, or natural gas) can create carbon monoxide.
 Carbon monoxide has no odor, color or taste, but can cause serious health issues.